 BE THE GATEKEEPER OF YOUR MIND

 Listen to the news twice a day max.
 No need to keep in high alert mode every hour.
 If it’s important, you’ll hear about it by the end of the day.
-Otherwise your body will be in fight or flight mode all day long, which is much more damaging than you realise and it’s mentally and physically exhausting.
+You need to prevent your body from being in fight or flight mode all day long.
+It is much more damaging than you realise and it’s mentally and physically exhausting.